This is so long! This is supposed to be an account of the company history, not a novel!

 The work became an opera for three jugglers, a soprano, a tenor, a children’s choir, and an orchestra, and was presented at Cannes Festival Palace and Nice Opera in June that same year.

 1999 - 2008

-We wanted to combine all the arts - after all that was our trademark — but we also ventured into other areas, such as dance.
+We wanted to combine all the arts of the circus ring — after all that was our trademark — but we also ventured into other areas, such as dance.
 After a few months of rehearsals, the show was not artistically ready when we presented the preview in Salins les Bains.
-Despite that, we received a very enthusiastic response for the premiere in Recklinghausen, Germany.
-Jacques Schneider, who played the angel, injured himself in Portugal in July meaning that we were obliged to present a shortened version... the show must go on!!!
+Despite that, we received a very enthusiastic response during the premiere in Recklinghausen, Germany.
+Jacques Schneider, who played the angel, injured himself in Portugal in July, meaning that we were obliged to present a shortened version.
+The show must go on!!!

-However, reviews in Holland were lukewarm, even negative.
+However, reviews in the Netherlands were lukewarm, even negative.
 It was an ordeal we had to get through.
-In order to be ready for the show in autumn at La Villette in Paris as planned, we had to replace the injured angel.
-Two days before the dress rehearsal our trapezist, Sophie, injured herself as well, and we started to think that the show was cursed... but we fought back!
+In order to be ready for the shows in autumn at La Villette in Paris as planned, we had to replace the injured angel.
+Two days before the dress rehearsal our trapeze artist, Sophie, injured herself as well, and we started to think that the show was cursed... but we fought back!
 We found a replacement for Sophie, and pulled the show together for the Parisian premiere, getting closer to the Plume spirit than we had during the original research.
 We received rave reviews.
-Circus reviewers gave us the thumbs up...
-The storm of 26th December struck during the night: all the big tops in the Parisian area suffered, but ours resisted valiantly, mostly thanks to our technical set-up.
+Even a few high-minded circus critics who had previously shunned us started taking us seriously.
+The storm of December 26th struck during the night.
+All the big tops in the Parisian area suffered, but ours resisted valiantly, mostly thanks to our technical set-up.
 We watched as the roof of the Grande Halle flew past us.